Graphons arising from graphs definable over finite fields: Algebraic regularity lemma

 \end{theorem}

 We will prove Theorem~\ref{reg-cdm} because of the more interesting/precise analysis of the error term, and the proof of Theorem~\ref{reg-asymp} follows along the same lines.
-We follow the ideas from the proof of \cite[Lemma~3]{tao-blog}.
-Note that, if needed, the self-improvement trick from \cite{tao-blog} can obtain a better bound of \begin{proof} The weak regularity result established in Proposition~\ref{wk6-reg} states that for every pre-graphon $W$ and every $\epsilon>0$, there exists a stepfunction with at most $N(\epsilon)=(5/\epsilon^3)^(1/\epsilon^2)$ steps which approximates $W^6$ up to $2\epsilon^2$ in $\norm{\cdot}_\infty$-norm.
+We follow the ideas from the proof of \cite[Lemma~3]{tao-blog}. \begin{proof} For simplicity of notation, we will write the proof for a CDM-class.
+Note that, because of the assumption of finite relative dimension, the same proof will work for a relative CDM-class by replacing every instance of $|F|$ by $\chi(F)$, for $F\in\cC$.